Peter Dunne

-He served as a Cabinet minister while in the Labour Party and has since done so in governments dominated by the centre-right National Party as well as by the Labour Party.
-From 2005 to 2008 he held the posts of Minister of Revenue and Associate Minister of Health as a minister outside of Cabinet with the Labour-led government.
-After Labour suffered an election defeat in 2008 to the National Party, United Future was reduced to having Dunne as its sole MP.
-However, in a deal between United Future and National, Dunne retained his two portfolios outside Cabinet.
-On 7 June 2013 he resigned his warrant as a minister due to a purported leak from his office.
-He effectively was an independent MP between 25 June 2013 and 13 August 2013 when United Future was temporarily deregistered.
-On 28 January 2014 Dunne was reinstated as a minister holding the Internal Affairs, Associate Health, and Associate Conservation portfolios.

-On 21 August 2017, Dunne announced that he would retire from politics and pulled out of campaigning for re-election at the 2017 New Zealand general election.
-United Future lost its sole seat in Parliament and attained only 0.1% of the party vote.
-He is retired as an active politician, and is now a political commentator.
+Except for two terms (2002 to 2008), Dunne was the sole member of his party from the 1996 general election until his retirement at the 2017 general election.
+While the party continued to contest the election without him, it attained only 0.1% of the party vote and no seats in Parliament.
+In his retirement Dunne has appeared as a political commentator.

 Early life and family

-Dunne was born in Christchurch on 17 March 1954, the son of Ralph and Joan Dunne.
+Dunne was born in Christchurch on 17 March 1954, the son of Ralph Esmond Dunne and Joan Claver Dunne.
 He attended St Bede's College and gained an MA in political science from Canterbury University before studying business administration at Massey University.

 In 1976, he married high school chemistry teacher Jennifer Mackrell, and they have two sons.
 His brother, John Dunne, is a radio broadcaster.
 A grandfather, Frank Smyth, played for the All Blacks.
 He worked for the Department of Trade and Industry from 1977 to 1978 and then for the Alcoholic Liquor Advisory Council until 1984.
-He served as Deputy Chief Executive of the council from 1980 to 1984.
+He served as deputy chief executive of the council from 1980 to 1984.